Government Leaders For Kids: Easy Worksheets & Activities

 • How it works:

 My 2nd grade class loved games, so why not use them as an educational tool?
-Interactive worksheets that connect government leaders with their roles are a super fun way to solidify what they’ve learned about how our government functions.
+Interactive government worksheets that connect leaders with their roles are a super fun way to solidify what students have learned about how our government functions.

 Activity: “Who Does What?”